LLyaudet/RatioDelta/README.md

 - "add a to b" corresponds to "a + b",
 - "increment a by b" corresponds to "a := a + b".

-Hence, yes I'm slightly abusing semantics since most increments in source code happens to be increments by 1.
+Hence, yes I'm slightly abusing semantics since most increments in source code happen to be increments by 1.
 And it is handy to distinguish between "a + b" and "a + 1" (or between "a := a + b" and "a := a + 1"), by using "increment" when the second operand is 1 and "add" when the second operand is variable.
 I'm not the first to use this trick, and will probably not be the last ;).